-When it comes to short straddles you don't want to make too many adjustments.
-The best offense is a good defense in this case, and by that we mean buying insurance on your position when you place it.
+When it comes to short straddles, you don't want to make too many adjustments.
+The best offense is a good defense in this case, and by that, we mean buying insurance on your position when you place it.
 Do you know the saying, "stocks take the stairs up but the elevator down"?
-Stocks have a tendency to go up slowly but melt down quickly.
-For this reason we need to add protection to our downside.
+Stocks tend to go up slowly but melt down quickly.
+For this reason, we need to add protection to our downside.

-When shopping for good insurance we want to look at cheap puts in our underlying at the same expiration as our short straddle.
+When shopping for proper insurance, we want to look at cheap puts in our underlying at the same expiration as our short straddle.
 The puts we want to target are what we call units.
-When looking for units you want to start at options with deltas between 2 and 5.
+When searching for units, you want to start at options with deltas between 2 and 5.
 This means for an average priced stock the option will be worth $0.25.
 These are the options that are built for insurance.
 They will sit around at approximately the same value until it comes time to explode in price.
-If your stock or the market doesn't drop they will simply fade away from your portfolio.
+If your stock or the market doesn't drop, they will quietly fade away from your portfolio.

-One of the adjustments we don't really want to see is a trader rolling their position around trying to chase the underlying.
-Rolling positions can get traders in trouble because they put on excess risk on a bad position.
+One of the adjustments we don't want to see is a trader rolling their position around trying to chase the underlying.
+Rolling positions can get traders in trouble because they put on excess risk in a bad position.

 Knowing When To Take Profit

-On short straddles you are looking at taking profits when you reach at least 20% of your credit.
+On short straddles, you are looking at taking profits when you reach at least 20% of your credit.
 The idea is to not hang on to these until expiration.
-Remember you are counting on a really small range for a very long period of time.
+Remember you are counting on a tiny range for a very long period.
 Trying to ride these out till the end usually ends up in losses.
-If you are stacking the odds in your favor and waiting for high implied volatility to come in then when it comes in take the position off.
+If you are stacking the odds in your favor and waiting for high implied volatility to come in, then when it comes in, take the position off.
 Too many traders will get the move they expected but continue to hold until things turn around on them.

 Long straddles are the same way.
-If you get a large move in price or volatility go ahead and remove the position or adjust it and lock in profits.
+If you get a significant move in price or volatility, go ahead and remove the position or adjust it and lock in profits.
 Underlyings won't typically run in one direction nonstop.
 They will make a large move and settle back down.
 Like we mentioned earlier if you get your expected move don't push the envelope hoping for more.